 We were incorporated in 1996 and listed on the Toronto Stock Exchange under the ticker symbol "EFL" in November 2000.
 Since 1996, much of our funding has come from government grants and product development of advanced battery systems.
 In addition, we have generated revenue from the sale of our rechargeable battery line of PowerPad® series of batteries as well as from sales of our Scribbler Tablet PC®, each of which targets the healthcare industry.
 In early 2002, we re-focused our research, development and commercial efforts on the design, development and production of advanced battery systems for the Plug in Hybrid Electric Vehicle (PHEV) and Electric Vehicle (EV) markets.
-During the last year, we have also begun to focus on the stationary and data storage energy markets.
+Since 2010, we have also begun to focus on the stationary energy markets.